 A major concern now is to formulate and implement a National Biodiversity Action Plan (NBAP) taking in view the prevailing threats to biodiversity as well as challenges to the ongoing conservation efforts.
 The NBAP needs to be consistent with the ecological, social, cultural and economic mosaic of the country.
-Indiacs cultural diversity which is closely linked with its biogeographic features, itself offers a major challenge to prepare and implement a biodiversity action plan.
-Preparation of NBAP is also in pursuance of Article 6a of the CBD.
+India's cultural diversity which is closely linked with its biogeographic features, itself offers a major challenge to prepare and implement a biodiversity action plan.
+Preparation of NBAP is also in pursuance of Article 6a of the CBD, as well as Sections 36(1) and (3) of the Biological Diversity Act, 2002.

-The process of preparing the NBAP for India was carried out by Ministry of Environment & Forests involving wide consultations and planning with various stakeholders across the country, including an externally aided project on National Biodiversity Strategy and Action Plan (NBSAP).
-Under the NBSAP project, 33 State level, 10 ecoregion level, 18 local level, and 13 thematic action plans were prepared.
-On the basis of these action plans, a final technical report of NBSAP project was prepared under the project.
+The process of preparing the NBAP for India was carried out by the Ministry of Environment and Forests involving wide consultations and planning with various stakeholders across the country, including an externally aided project on 'National Biodiversity Strategy and Action Plan (NBSAP).
+Under the NBSAP project, 33 state level, 10 ecoregion level, 18 local level, and 13 thematic action plans were prepared.
+On the basis of these action plans, a final technical report of NBSAP was prepared under the project.
 This NBAP document is broadly based on the evaluation of existing legislations, regulatory systems, implementation mechanisms, existing strategies, plans and programmes, using the report of NBSAP project as one of the inputs.
 It proposes to design actions based on the assessment of current and future needs of conservation and sustainable utilization, and of physical and fiscal instruments, with particular reference to implications and impact of such instruments on short and long term basis.
 Considering the multidisciplinary nature of biodiversity, the actions identified in the NBAP are aimed towards integration of the three objectives of the CBD into relevant sectoral or cross-sectoral plans, programmes and policies.
 The NBAP takes into account ecosystem approach, where appropriate, and promotes mainstreaming of gender considerations.
 The challenge before India is not only to sustain the efforts of the past, but also to further consolidate the endeavour in accordance with a rational need assessment.